gioelemo/MaxwellFDTD.jl/README.md

 ## 1D FDTD

-The goal of this section is to provide a simple code for a Finite Difference Time domain simulator for solving a simple version of the Maxwell equations in 1D.
+The objective of this section is to present a straightforward code implementation for a Finite Difference Time Domain simulator designed to solve a simplified version of Maxwell's equations in 1D.

 ### Mathematical Formulation

-We assume in this case that the electric field only has a $z$ component.
+In this scenario, it is assumed that the electric field only possesses a $z$ component.

-In this case Faraday's law (Equation 1) can be written as:
+In this specific case, Faraday's law (Equation 1) can be expressed as:

 $$
 -\mu \frac{\partial \boldsymbol{H}}{\partial t}=\nabla \times \boldsymbol{E}=\left|\begin{array}{ccc}